Chidera8/alx-system_engineering-devops/0x01-shell_permissions/README.md

 This script adds execution permission to the owner, the group owner and the other users, to the file hello: chmod ugo+x hello This script sets the permission to the file hello as follows:
-Owner: no permission at all, Group: no permission at all, Other users: all the permissions; chmod 007 hello
+Owner: no permission at all, Group: no permission at all, Other users: all the permissions; chmod 007 hello This script sets the mode of the file hello to ...: chmod 753 hello